 I close my eyes.
 Try to sleep.
 What’s that noise?
 Someone is snoring.
 I pull the covers off.
 Sit up.
 Swing my legs around.
 Feet on the floor.
 Stand up.
 The snoring is coming from across the room.
 There’s a bed there.
 I think someone’s in it.
 Oh dear.
 Why am I in a bedroom at night with someone else?
 Why aren’t I at home?
 Mummy will be worried about me.

-I start walking toward the bed.
+I walk toward the bed.
 My legs feel a little shaky.
 Something pulls me back, but I keep walking.
 My nightgown stretches tight across my chest.
 Something is holding me back.
 What is it?
 I lean forward.
 Suddenly the soft flannelette floats loose at the front again.
 I lurch a little from the unexpected release, but I don’t fall.

 Whatever was holding me back isn’t anymore.
 A bell starts to ring somewhere.
 Ding.
 Ding.
 Ding.
 The snoring sound deepens as I get closer to the bed.
 I reach the bedside.
 Someone’s in the bed.
 An old lady.